-There’s a number of different roof types out on the market.
+There are a number of different roof types out on the market.
 Some of them are simple, while others can be seen as a bit more complex.
 While you can’t change the orientation or style of your roof after your home is built, you can change the material used for the roof’s surface.

 And, if you’re building a new home, you’ll be able to decide what type of roof you’d like and how you want it to look.
 Each of these roof types will serve a purpose.
 There’s no tried and true “right” way to build a roof or choose a type.